koii-network/docs/compute/aggregator/technical.md

 - **Returns**: An array of unique tweet URLs.

 ## TwitterTask Class
 This class manages the Twitter extractor and its associated tasks.
-Twhe main functionalities include:
+The main functionalities include:
 - Extractor control (`start`, `stop`)
 - Data validation (`validate`)
 - Round management (`updateRound`, `getRoundCID`)